WhaleJ84/config_displays/README.md

 # config_displays

 A simple shell script that allows the user to create xrandr commands through dmenu.
-It is currently in a working state but could do with some more polish.
+It is currently in a fully working state but I plan to keep developing it further.

 ![Demo](config_displays_demo.gif)